MozillaHive/hive-contributor-guide/leadership_in_hive_nyc/README.md

 * Advocating for change within and outside of Hive NYC.
 * Attributing Hive NYC and its role.

-Acting as a leader within Hive is often about knowing ***how others can leverage you*** to benefit their own connected learning and web literacy projects.
+Acting as a leader is often about knowing ***how others can leverage you*** to benefit their own connected learning and web literacy projects.
 Hive NYC leaders design strategies and **take control of the conversation**.

 ### How Does Leadership Happen?